ApprenticeAI/frapy/docs/intro/overview.rst

 What else?
 ==========

-You've seen how to extract and store items from a website using Scrapy, but this is just the surface.
-Scrapy provides a lot of powerful features for making scraping easy and efficient, such as:
+You've seen how to extract and store items from a website using Frapy, but this is just the surface.
+Frapy provides a lot of powerful features for making scraping easy and efficient, such as:

 * Built-in support for :ref:`selecting and extracting <topics-selectors>` data